OOCAZ/OOCAZ/README.md

     - A bunch of Random projects
     - Lots of React / React Native and Typescript projects on the regular.
 - 🌱 I’m currently learning ...
-    - Working on completing my Masters of Computer Science with a concentration in Humand and Computer Interaction in 6 months!
+    - Working on completing my Master's of Computer Science with a concentration in Human and Computer Interaction in 6 months!
 - 💬 Ask me about
-    - Just about anything I love to talk
+    - Just about anything, I love to talk
 - 📫 How to reach me:
     - [LinkedIn](https://www.linkedin.com/in/zac-poorman/)
 - ⚡ Fun fact: